nextwebb/blog-posts/ckg54m3ql06hudcs1ebjm0rfw.md

 ![Screenshot from 2020-10-11 13-21-32.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1602419070168/8KHzf6mzE.png)

-It a super-simple way to run scripts on boot using Cron jobs.
+It's a super-simple way to run scripts on boot using Cron jobs.

 Thanks for the audience and I hope you found this article helpful 🤗. feel free to reach out to [Github](https://github.com/nextwebb), [Twitter](https://twitter.com/i_am_nextwebb) and [LinkedIn](https://www.linkedin.com/in/peterson-oaikhenah-102645144/).
 Do drop a like, comment, and share 😌.